 At IECC, the complete development of a student's abilities is the primary objective.
 After the application process is complete, you are assigned an advisor who has specialized knowledge in the student's chosen field.
 The advisor assists in developing an academic plan to meet your career goals.
 It is your responsibility to schedule an appointment each semester with your advisor to select appropriate courses.
 It is your responsibility to be aware of graduation requirements and transfer institution requirements.

 Free Tutoring Services

-Free tutoring is available at each colleges' Academic Success Center.
-Learn more by selecting your school here.
+Free tutoring is available at each campus Learning Commons.
+Learn more here.